In This Article

 What Claude does NOT do

-An honest features overview has to include the gaps:
+An honest Claude AI features overview has to include the gaps:

 - No image generation.
 Claude cannot create, edit, or produce images — full stop.
 It reads and analyzes images extremely well, and it can generate SVG diagrams and charts through code, but photorealistic generation requires a separate tool like Midjourney or DALL·E.